CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 2. Cumulus Linux checks if the rules in a table are different from installation time; if a table does not have any changes, it does not reinstall the rules.
 3. If there are changes in a table, the new rules populate in new groups or slices in hardware, then that table switches over to the new groups or slices.
 4. Finally, old resources for that table free up.
 This process repeats for each of the tables listed above.
-5. If there are insufficient resources to hold both the new rule set and old rule set, Cumulus Linux tries the regular nonatomic mode, which interrupts network traffic.
+5. If there are insufficient resources to hold both the new rule set and old rule set, Cumulus Linux tries regular nonatomic mode, which interrupts network traffic.
 6. If the regular nonatomic update fails, Cumulus Linux reverts back to the previous rules.

-To always reload `switchd` with nonatomic updates:
+To set nonatomic mode:

 {{< tabs "TabID146 ">}}
 {{< tab "NVUE Commands ">}}